juliekhov/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ## Objectives

 - Explain function scope

+Function scope is a function's reach when using variables defined in the function body or existing outside of the function.
+A variable can be defined globally or locally to a function.
+A global variable is accessible by anything in the code body.
+However, a local variable is only accessibile inside the scope of the function declaring it.
+One analogy is that objects and arrays access items within their container; JavaScript has many nested containers and we want to access items on different levels.
+This amount of accessibility is referred to as scope (in CSS this same concept is referred to as specificity).

-- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+- Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript.

+Closure is created in a program by placing a function inside a function producing a local scope or placing a variable outside of a function, gives it a global scope since the data exists outside the function body.
+It is important to understand closures in JavaScript since where you return a value depends on whether or not your function is going to receive the data from (e.g. outside or inside the function).
+Closure is dependent on a Lexical Environment as a way to structure data as well as establishing the connections between structures (e.g. nesting, identifiers).
+The nested structures within some amount of code will have closure when the intended execution can properly occur; when the correct nesting of structures is working under the right scopes (the correct lexical environment) the code will have closure.

 ## Introduction